samelliottdlt/was-it-a-webpack-issue/README.md

 ## why did you create this repo?

 I introduced webpack into a large jQuery SPA and I have a feeling that the team is using it as scapegoat for issues not webpack related.
 I understand why this is worrying for others because now there is a scary blackbox in the middle of things where there used to be none.
-My intention is to document issues that are thought of potential webpack issues and document them as they happen.
+My intention is to document issues that are thought of potential webpack issues and determine whether they were or were not a webpack issue.
 I plan to use my findings to determine whether there are legitimate issues with the introduction of webpack to the project or the team is using webpack as a scapegoat.